C-Iannotti/CRIFiles/README.md

 use npm run build in client folder to create React app and node server.js in the same directory as the server.js file.
 ## Plan
-* Change iframe to appropriate html tag for files (or none at all) to display file more appropriately
 * Allow the user to change permissions and add comments upon creationg or when accessing files they uploaded
 * Change login form to header accessible accross entire app
 * Change home page to include information about the application